cityofaustin/Residential-Permitting/_projects/deck.md

 #### 2. If you receive comments, your plans must be adjusted

-Comments are sent in a Microsoft Word document via email.
+Comments from the reviewer are sent in a Microsoft Word document via email.

 If you need help understanding your comments, reference the Municipal Code and [glossary](/resources/glossary/) or speak with a professional.